-You can find the seller right here.
-They manufacture other Bertoia cover replacements for those large diamonds, birds, and ottomans too!
-The cost for a regular diamond chair cover came in under $200 after shipping and, although it took months to arrive, for the price and convenience, I’m generally happy.
+Both sellers manufacture other Bertoia cover replacements for those large diamonds, birds, and ottomans too!
+The cost for a regular diamond chair cover came in around $200 after shipping and, although it took months to arrive, for the price and convenience, I’m generally happy.
 The fabric and construction are good enough, though obviously the quality of the original and Knoll replacements I’m sure are on another level.
 The cushion ships folded in half, so that right there sets it apart from the completely molded foam originals which are shaped perfectly to that curve.
 A bit of manipulating is required to get this cover into place and the results is wrinkled areas on the back sides.
 Sad, as that back view is the best view!
 The fit is actually pretty decent from the front.My biggest worry was that the fabric would be cheap looking and in an off color.
-I picked a vivid dark orange from their fabric choices (Persimmon) and, while not as nubby or as thick as my adorable original, it has some texture and is better than expected.
+I picked a vivid dark red-orange from their fabric choices (Persimmon) and, while not as nubby or as thick as my adorable original, it has some texture and is better than expected.
 The color is surprisingly great!
 The foam itself is thinner, which I’m fine with, but it arrived with a few areas where the foam isn’t totally adhered to the fabric causing bubbling.
 And a few more bubbles popped up within a few days of fitting it to the chair.
 Not ideal, but you only see it in certain lights and it’s not a deal breaker for my lazy butt.The tether system is my biggest complaint, being rigged a bit differently and not hidden.
 On the originals, one piece of twine encircles the entire cover and clips inconspicuously under the seat.
 This cover has two tethers that need to clip at the sides, the angles of which are not at all forgiving when trying to hide the clips.
 The look is super clunky and the one thing I would change if I could!Some shots of the lumpy original for comparison.
 Overall, for the price and especially THE LACK OF WORK ON MY PART, I’m happy with the purchase!